My name is Sarah Abigail Pearson (BA Hons, MA) and I am the founder and director of Pear Projects.

 (photos: Marc Burden, Chris Nash, Jenny Burrell)

 Whilst completing my thesis for the Masters Degree I started to pop back to my roots in Bedfordshire where I am based.
 During this time I co-founded and was the co-director of Mergination Projects, a small company compiled of myself and Kiri Fitzgerald, an old school friend.
 Mergination Projects offered dance and drama workshops for children and teens in the school holidays for over two years before we parted ways to concentrate on our individual businesses.
 This was a great stepping stone for me while I finished my thesis (and afterwards!) and was the push I needed to start Pear Projects and build it to become what it is today.
-As soon as my MA degree was completed and I moved home I began providing Movement Mobility classes for the elderly and disabled throughout the Bedfordshire/Hertfordshire area.
-Something that began as a few care homes in my spare time aimed at getting older adults to move has grown into a fully functioning business!
+As soon as my MA degree was completed and I moved home I began providing Movement Mobility classes for the elderly throughout the Bedfordshire/Hertfordshire area.
+Something that began as a few care homes in my spare time aimed at getting older adults to move has grown into a fully functioning part of my business!
 The classes are tailored to the residents of the many homes I get to visit and are aimed towards creating a fun relaxed atmosphere where the participants can work the body at their own pace.